ihhub/penguinV/doc/cuda/API_description.md

 ## Functions

-All images in function parameter list must have width and height greater than 0 otherwise exception imageException is raised.
+All images in function parameter list must have width and height greater than 0 otherwise exception penguinVException is raised.

 - **ConvertFromCuda** [_Namespaces: **Image_Function_Cuda**_]